Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

 \subsection{A Horizontal Substitute for Weierstrass Preparation}

-In the case of the classical Iwasawa algebra the Weierstrass preparation theorem yields a canonical presentation (\ref{eq:f(T)WP}) of a power series $f(T)\in R\llbracket T\rrbracket$, with $R\subset \Oo_{\C_p}$ a discrete and complete subring, in terms of its $\mu$- and $\lambda$-invariants.
+In the case of the classical Iwasawa algebra the Weierstrass preparation theorem yields a canonical presentation (\ref{eq:f(T)WP}) of a power series $f(T)\in R\llbracket T\rrbracket$, with $R\subset \Oo_{\C_p}$ a $p$-adically complete subring with discrete $p$-adic valuation, in terms of its $\mu$- and $\lambda$-invariants.
 This implies in turn the precise formula (\ref{eq:WPformula}) for the $p$-adic valuation of $f(x)$ as $|x|_p\rightarrow 1$.

-We will now prove a horizontal analogue of this statement.
-We note that similar considerations can be found in \cite{PassiVermani77} and \cite[Prop.
-3.8]{TanBSD95}.
-This requires us to restrict to the case of coefficients $R$ with discrete valuation.
-More precisely, we denote by $\breve{\Z}_p$ the ring of integers of the maximal unramified extension of $\Q_p$. \begin{theorem} Let $\nu\in \breve{\Z}_p\llbracket G\rrbracket $ be a non-zero horizontal measure where $G\cong (\Z/p^m)^\N$.
-Assume that $\lambda(\nu)\leq p-2$ or $\lambda(\nu)=p-1$ and $m=1$.
-Then we have that
+We will now prove a horizontal analogue of this statement (cf.\ \cite{PassiVermani77} and \cite[Prop.
+3.8]{TanBSD95}).
+Let $\breve{\Z}_p$ denote the ring of integers of the $p$-adic completion of the maximal unramified extension of $\Q_p$. \begin{theorem} Let $\nu\in \breve{\Z}_p\llbracket G\rrbracket $ be a non-zero horizontal measure where $G\cong (\Z/p^m)^\N$ for some $m\geq1$.
+Assume that $\lambda(\nu)\leq p-1$.
+Then it holds that